pragmint/open-practices/principles/communication-attributes.md

 vocabulary around attributes of communication.
 This is an attempt at laying out some of that vocabulary to support more complicated explanations.

+## Definition

+Communication with respect to these attributes will be defined as information that is in one person's mind being transferred to another person's mind.

 ## Resolution

 Not all modes of communication provide the same amount of information.
 Some